damilarelekanadekeye/Design-and-Implementation-of-an-IoT-Based-Fingerprint-Attendance-System-for-Educational-Institutions/README.md

 - [Contact](#contact)

 ## Overview
 This project implements a portable, IoT-based fingerprint attendance system tailored for educational institutions.
 It uses the ESP32 microcontroller to interface with the AS608 fingerprint sensor, a 16x2 LCD, and push buttons for user interaction.
 Attendance data is encrypted with AES-128, stored in Firebase, and processed by a Python backend to generate comprehensive reports.
-The system eliminates manual attendance tracking, reduces proxy risks, and ensures data integrity.[](https://github.com/RiyaTalwar/Smart-Attendance-System-IOT)[](https://www.slideshare.net/slideshow/iot-attendance-system-using-fingerprint-module/249384086)
+The system eliminates manual attendance tracking, reduces proxy risks, and ensures data integrity.
+[Read more](https://damilarelekanadekeye.github.io/#Design-and-Implementation-of-an-IoT-Based-Fingerprint-Attendance-System-for-Educational-Institutions)

 ## Features
 - **Biometric Authentication**: Secure fingerprint-based attendance using the AS608 sensor.